Performance Dates

 WILDLY CONTRASTING ATMOSPHERES PROVIDING A DELECTABLE DISPLAY OF DANCE

-Two piquantly contrasted works by Balanchine are joined by a treasured Robbins classic.
-Raymonda Variations features dances of “indescribable happiness” and “simple deftness,” as one critic wrote, and includes subtle nods to the choreography of the Marius Petipa story ballet of the title, although it is a plotless work.
+Two piquantly contrasted works by Robbins are joined by a treasured Balanchine classic.
+Robbins dedicated three of his last four ballets to the music of Bach.
+His very last, Brandenburg, from 1997, is a series of delicate yet complex pas de deux set to four of the famous concertos of the title.
 Agon, one of Balanchine’s supreme collaborations with Stravinsky, was inspired by classic French dance steps, but reimagines and reinterprets them in the spare but powerful style of Balanchine’s historic Black & White leotard ballets.
 Robbins’ Fancy Free concludes the program on a note of jovial comedy with its depiction of sailors on shore leave looking for love – or just an evening of freewheeling fun.

 Ballets on this Program